Rouselos/responsive-content/README.md

 load default content first following each click - followed by device-specific content if the width exceeds the first (non zero) breakpoint.

-### Screen Resizing
+### Window Resizing

-Ajax calls will be made if you resize the screen past the defined breakpoints.
-This is mostly useful in development, to show the impact of screen size on content.
+Ajax calls will be made if you resize the window past the defined breakpoints.
+This is mostly useful in development, to emulate the effect of various screen sizes on the content that is loaded.

 ### Example Sites

-A site with (subtly) responsive content: http://thechapmagazine.co.uk/
+[The Chap Magazine](http://thechapmagazine.co.uk/) has subtly responsive content using this technique.
+The number of articles on the front page decreases as you reduce window size, as does the the size of images in articles.

 ***
 Responsive content is by [Stephan Fowler](http://uk.linkedin.com/in/stephanfowler), and is a fork of